OlhaSvezhentseva/python-label_processing/docs/script_docs/image_processing.rst

 This section of the package is designed for the processing of images and the execution of Optical Character Recognition (OCR).
 Key processing steps encompass:

+1. Identifying empty labels.

-1. Image classification, distinguishing between multi-label and single-label images, handwritten/printed labels, as well as images containing a QR-Code or not.
+2. Image classification, distinguishing between multi-label and single-label images, handwritten/printed labels, as well as images containing a QR-Code or not.

-2. Cropping multi-label images to transform them into single-label images.
+3. Cropping multi-label images to transform them into single-label images.

-3. Rotation of images to optimize the OCR output.
+4. Rotation of single-label images to optimize the OCR output.

-4. Application of OCR, utilizing tools such as Google Vision or Pytesseract, to extract text from the images.
+5. Application of OCR, utilizing tools such as Google Vision or Pytesseract, to extract text from the images.

 Scripts